moo7md/hlover/README.md

 and all element level elements must have '!' before the tag_name

     !tag_name[attributes]{body}
+> Note: element level tags are elements inside an element.

 Some tags don't need a body part, such as `meta` and `img`

     meta[...]